What is Departmentalization by Product?

 - Easy Integration of Product-Related Activities – All activities associated with each product can easily be integrated and coordinated among departments.

-- Effectiveness of Decision-Making – Since each department is focused on its own resources, people, and activities and specialized on it the speed and effectiveness of decision-making can be enhanced.
+- Effectiveness of Decision-Making – Since each department is focused on its own resources, people, and activities and specializes on it the speed and effectiveness of decision-making can be enhanced.